 Introduction

 The interaction between sodium hydroxide (NaOH) and ethyl acetate (CH₃COOCH₂CH₃) is a textbook example of alkaline hydrolysis of an ester.
-In practice, in aqueous solution, NaOH acts as a strong base that attacks the carbonyl carbon of the ester, leading to the formation of a tetrahedral intermediate.
-Practically speaking, this intermediate collapses, expelling the ethoxy group as ethanol and yielding acetate ion, which is immediately protonated to give acetic acid or, in the presence of excess NaOH, remains as acetate.
+Now, in aqueous solution, NaOH acts as a strong base that attacks the carbonyl carbon of the ester, leading to the formation of a tetrahedral intermediate.
+In practice, this intermediate collapses, expelling the ethoxy group as ethanol and yielding acetate ion, which is immediately protonated to give acetic acid or, in the presence of excess NaOH, remains as acetate.
 The overall process is often referred to as saponification when applied to triglycerides, but the same fundamental steps apply to simple alkyl esters such as ethyl acetate.

 Chemical Reaction Overview